POLL: How many Supercars events is enough? - Speedcafe

 That was regarded as a stretch for some teams, but the landscape has changed since RACE (Racing Australia Consolidated Enterprises), of which Nettlefold is chairman, took ownership of Supercars.

-Under the Teams Racing Charter system, charters holders (ie team owners) would receive more income for each event above the minimum 12, and hence the burden is on Supercars to make such initiatives stack up financially.
+Under the Teams Racing Charter system, charter holders (ie team owners) would receive more income for each event above the minimum 12, and hence the burden is on Supercars to make such initiatives stack up financially.

 That figure of 12 is in fact quite low by modern standards.